 We never travel without travel insurance from Heymondo.
 Natasha is a bit of a worrywart and would rather stay safe than sorry.
 Heymondo offers incredible flexibility and great plans!

-You never know if the worse could happen while you’re abroad, and often your insurance plan at home will not cover medical emergencies abroad.
+You never know if the worst could happen while you’re abroad, and often, your insurance plan at home will not cover medical emergencies abroad.
 Having the peace of mind that we have a good backup plan helps us sleep at night.

 How To Wash Your Clothes in Africa?